dsa-ou/allowed/docs/usage.md

 - `UNICODE ERROR`: the file has some strange characters and couldn't be read
 - `VALUE ERROR`: some other cause; please report it to us.

+When the command line option `-v` or `--verbose` is given, the tool outputs additional information, including the total number of files processed and of unknown constructs found, and the total number of files not processed due to syntax, format or other errors.

 ### Extra checks

 To check method calls of the form `variable.method(...)`,